 Customers have expressed concerns about the lag between when conditions change for a user, and when policy changes are enforced.
-Azure AD has experimented with the "blunt object" approach of reduced token lifetimes but found they can degrade user experiences and reliability without eliminating risks.
+Microsoft Entra ID has experimented with the "blunt object" approach of reduced token lifetimes but found they can degrade user experiences and reliability without eliminating risks.

-Timely response to policy violations or security issues really requires a "conversation" between the token issuer (Azure AD), and the relying party (enlightened app).
+Timely response to policy violations or security issues really requires a "conversation" between the token issuer (Microsoft Entra ID), and the relying party (enlightened app).
 This two-way conversation gives us two important capabilities.
 The relying party can see when properties change, like network location, and tell the token issuer.
 It also gives the token issuer a way to tell the relying party to stop respecting tokens for a given user because of account compromise, disablement, or other concerns.
-The mechanism for this conversation is continuous access evaluation (CAE).
+The mechanism for this conversation is continuous access evaluation (CAE), an industry standard based on Open ID Continuous Access Evaluation Profile (CAEP).
 The goal for critical event evaluation is for response to be near real time, but latency of up to 15 minutes may be observed because of event propagation time; however, IP locations policy enforcement is instant.

 The initial implementation of continuous access evaluation focuses on Exchange, Teams, and SharePoint Online.